 The Balanced Scorecard model has proved to be the most popular performance and strategic management tool used by both public and private organisations nationally and internationally.
-The benefits of implementing the model include the provision of strategic focus and direction to the organisation; improves governance and accountability; promotes alignment and transparency and improves management effectiveness

-Based on the outcomes from the SWOT analysis; refer Section 2, pains and enablers were identified which served to assist the development of the strategic goals that are reflected in table 6.
+The benefits of implementing the model include the provision of strategic focus and direction to the organisation; improves governance and accountability; promotes alignment and transparency and improves management effectiveness.
+Based on the outcomes from the SWOT analysis both at Institutional and Departmental levels (refer to Section B), pains and enablers were identified which served to assist the development of the strategic goals that are reflected in Table 7 below.

-Table 6: Strategic Goal Development
+Table 7: Strategic Goal Development

-Pains Enablers Proposed goals Poverty Stricken Communities Strategic Geographical Location Empowered Communities High rate of unemployment Diversified Economy Inclusive Economy Poor Revenue Revenue Sources Financial Viability Generation/Enhancement Ageing infrastructure Utilisation of asset base Accelerated Service Delivery Segregated Human Settlements Integrated Planning Plan for the future Compromised Inter-Governmental Relations Developmental Partnerships Accelerated Service Delivery

-Ineffective Governance (Systems and Processes Effective Organisation and Efficient Sound Governance Practices Stable Human Resources Capacity Capable and co ompetent workforce Skilled and Retained Workforce
+Pains Enablers Proposed goals Poverty Stricken Communities Strategic Geographical Location Empowered Communities High rate of unemployment Diversified Economy Inclusive Economy Poor Revenue Generation/Enhancement Revenue Sources Financial Viability Ageing infrastructure Utilisation of asset base Accelerated Service Delivery Segregated Human Settlements Integrated Planning Plan for the future Compromised Inter-Governmental Relations Developmental Partnerships Accelerated Service Delivery Ineffective Governance (Systems and Processes Effective and Efficient Organisation Sound Governance Practices Unstable Human Resources Capacity Capable and competent workforce Skilled and Retained Workforce

 The outcome of the workshop yielded clear and tangible strategic goals based on the critical success factors of the municipality, inclusive of strategic objectives, strategies and indicators to measure the intended results to be achieved and these were adopted by the delegates attending the Strategic Lekgotla.
-The Strategy map of Ephraim Mogale Local Municipality is articulated in the diagram below.
+The Strategy map of Ephraim Mogale Local Municipality is articulated in the Figure 1 below.